jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

 - From R issue "source('run_analysis.R')"

-- The output will result in a dataset contained in both a data frame, ds, in your workspace and a text file, UciHarSub.txt, written to your working directory.
+- The output will result in a dataset contained in both a data frame, ds, in your workspace and a text file, UCI_HAR_Sub.txt, written to your working directory.

 ###Details
 1. Functions from the dplyr package are used and so dplyr is loaded.